pascalif/AmbilightParty/README.md

 ## Contribute

-So many things could be improved and added such as powerful animations with sub-pixels changes, sun raising simulation, waves effect...
+So many things could be improved and added such as powerful animations with sub-pixels changes, sun raising simulation, waves effect, more complex flags...
 Fork & play !